hansroland/reflex-dom-inbits/tutorial.md

 ## Running the Program in the Browser

-If you have installed *reflex-platform* do the following to run the program *src/count01.hs*:
+If you have installed *reflex-platform* do the following to run the program *src/count01.hs* in the browser:

 * Navigate into your *reflex-platform* directory.
 * Start the nix-shell by typing ``` ./try-reflex ``` (The first time this may take some time...)